AdrianGH03/BlitzDraftPublic/README.md

 - **Deployment:** Vercel, Cloudflare

 ### **User Reception:**
-Since its launch, BlitzDraft has garnered over 500 and has received positive feedback from users.
+Since its launch, BlitzDraft has garnered over 500+ games made and has received positive feedback from users.
 I've actively listened to user suggestions and implemented improvements to enhance the overall quality of the app.

 ### **Get Started:**
 LINK: https://blitzdraftlol.com